How much should you tip (and what the 2026 norms actually are)

-In the US, the customary tip for sit-down restaurant service is 18–22%.
+In the US, customary tip for sit-down restaurant service is 18–22%.
 Below 15% signals dissatisfaction; above 25% is generous.
-For takeout, delivery, and counter service, the norms are softer — 10–15% is common.
-Bars typically get $1–2 per drink or 15–20% on a tab.
-Hair salons, nail techs, spa services, and similar personal services usually tip at 15–20%.
+For takeout, delivery, and counter service, norms are softer — 10–15% is common.
+Bars get $1–2 per drink or 18–20% on a tab.
+Hair salons, nail techs, spa services, and similar personal services tip at 15–20%.
+Rideshare: 15–20%, with $2–5 minimums on short trips.

 Splitting the bill between people